turbot/steampipe-docs/docs/cloud/integrations/grafana.md

 ##  Connect to Steampipe Cloud from Grafana

-[Grafana](https://grafana.com/) is a visualization tool that connects to many databases including Postgres, and enables users to query, monitor, create alerts and analyze metrics through dashboards.
+[Grafana](https://grafana.com/) is a visualization tool that connects to many databases including Postgres, and enables users to query, monitor, create alerts and analyze metrics.

 Steampipe provides a single interface to all your cloud, code, logs and more.
 Because it's built on Postgres, Steampipe provides an endpoint that any Postgres-compatible client -- including Grafana -- can connect to.